-Physicists discovered that trap states rule the performance of organic photodetectors, ultimately limiting their detectivity.
-Organic photodetectors (OPDs) have a huge potential for applications in low-cost imaging, health monitoring, and near-infrared sensing.
-Yet, before industrially realizing these applications, the performance of these devices still needs to be improved.
+Researchers discovered that trap states govern the performance of organic photodetectors, limiting their detectability.
+Organic photodetectors (OPDs) have enormous potential for low-cost imaging, health monitoring, and near-infrared sensing applications.
+However, before these applications can be commercialized, the performance of these devices must be improved.

-The newly discovered relation does not only clarify the operation of OPDs but gives guidance for further research in the field.
-The results can refocus the attention into understanding the origin of the limited performance of OPDs, which was so far unknown.
+The newly discovered relationship clarifies the operation of OPDs and provides direction for future research in the field.
+The findings may refocus attention on the cause of OPDs’ poor performance, which was previously unknown.